Current stage: Preliminary Injunction

 August 8, 2025

-Key EventPlaintiffs filed supplemental authority and a defendants' report concerning parole grants to former CHNV parolees.
+The plaintiffs filed a notice of supplemental authority and submitted a defendants' report concerning parole grants to former CHNV parolees, attaching two exhibits labeled Exhibit A and Exhibit B.

 August 1, 2025

-Key EventThe court issued a memorandum and order denying preliminary relief as to defendants' suspension of initial parole adjudications for people not presently in the United States.
+Key EventThe court issued a memorandum and order finding that preliminary relief is not warranted concerning defendants' suspension of initial parole adjudications for individuals not currently in the United States.
+The court denied the plaintiffs' Emergency Motion for Preliminary Injunction and Stay of Administrative Action (Doc.
+No. 23) as to that remaining preliminary relief requested.

 July 30, 2025